n6ai/minze/docs/guide/components/hooks.md

 # Hooks

-Hooks are methods that can be defined within a component and are called at various points in the life cycle of a component.
+Hooks are methods that can be defined within a component and are called at various points in the lifecycle of a component.
 All hooks can by asynchronous.

 **Example**